eox-cs1/FiC_doc/docs/guide/jupyterlab.md

 * If you click on the build number you can see the logs.
 This might beuseful if the build has failed.
 * Once the build is completed, you need to refresh your browser window to make it available in the kernel selection.
 Instructions how to change the kernel to your custom environment are provided in the section [python environment selection of the jupyter kernel](#python-environment-selection-of-the-jupyter-kernel).

-You can also modify an existing environment and rebuild it; the conda-store will keep all the builds' logs.<br>
+You can also modify an existing environment and rebuild it; the conda-store will keep all the builds' logs.

 It will look similar to the screenshot below.
 ![conda-builds.png](../../images/conda-builds.webp)